Home » Blog » Elementary » Free Charlotte Mason Weekly Planner for Elementary Ages

 Free Charlotte Mason homeschooling weekly planner for elementary grades

-Using this super-quick method, I’m able to keep memory and timeline goals in the forefront of my mind and make easy notations as a record of our week.
-Plus, I can see at a glance whether we’re meeting particular goals I have for each subject.
+Using this super-quick method, I can keep memory and timeline goals in the forefront of my mind and make easy notations as a record of our week.
+Plus, I can see at a glance whether we’re meeting my particular goals for each subject.

 *The key to what each of the letters means is on the 2nd page below.